MikkelBerggreen/ITU-Introduction-to-Machine-Learning/source/exercises/W5-models-and-least-squares/notebooks/gaze.md

 ## <i class="fas fa-exclamation-circle mandatory"></i> Data and visualization
 First you will familiarise yourself with the problem domain and data sources by doing a number of visualisations.

-The code below loads all the datasets specified in `dataset_folders` and predicts features for each image.
+The code below loads all the datasets specified in `inputs` and predicts features for each image.
 The `show_example_features` function then plots a grid of all the images from one of the datasets.

 **A): <i class="fas fa-code"></i>** Test the visualisation for different datasets (by changing the array index when accessing images, positions, or pupils).